 City of Waukesha Common Council Approval

-Dated this day of, 202
+Dated this day of, 2021.

 Shawn N. Reilly, Mayor

-Katie Panella, City Clerk
+Gina Kozlik, City Clerk

-Ack nowledgements
+Ackı nowledgements

-State of Wisconsin:
+State of Wisconsin: County of Waukesha

-County of Waukesha Personally came before me this day of , 202, the above named

-to me known to be the person who executed the fo oregoing instrument and acknowledged the same.
+Personally came before me this day of person who executed the foregoing instrument and , 2021, the above named to me known to be the acknowledged the same.

-Name]
+[Name]

-Notary Public, Waukesha County, WI

-My commission expires:
+Notary Public, Waukesha County, WI My commission expires: